 It is always best to start with the basics if your laptop is plugged in but not charging.
 The simplest check you can do is make sure all of your power connections are correct.
 First, you can check that the connector on your power adapter is firmly inserted into the charging port of your laptop.

 Finally, you need to check that you have inserted the mains plug correctly into the mains outlet and that the switch is turned on.
 People have often failed to turn on the mains switch and then blamed their laptop battery for not charging.
-If you use an extension cable, then there will definitely be a power on or off switch.
+If you use an extension cable, then there will definitely be power on or off switch.

 An easy battery check

 Most laptops have removable batteries, and you can only perform this test if you can remove the battery from your laptop.
-Turn off your laptop and remove the plug from the mains outlet.
+First, turn off your laptop and remove the plug from the mains outlet.
 Take out your laptop battery by following the instructions from the manufacturer.
 Usually, this is very easy to do.
 There will be some form of clip holding it in.

 After you remove the battery from your laptop, press and hold down the “power on” button on your computer for a short period as this will clear any charge remaining in your laptop.
 Now plug your laptop back into the mains outlet and power it on.